 As an authorized concessioner for the Apostle Islands National Lakeshore, Apostle Islands Cruises offers narrated boat tours of the Stunning historic lighthouses, abandoned quarries, old farm sites and logging camps, beaches, campsites, and scenic overlooks can all be found along over 50 miles of maintained trails in the Apostle Islands National Lakeshore.
+So, we compiled the 5 best hikes in the Apostle Islands that we’re sure will become your favorites, too.

 Exploring the archipelago – which is made up of 21 islands with naturally carved sandstone formations and sea caves near Bayfield, Wisconsin – by foot provides some of the most tranquil experiences and intimate views.